 It helps you monitor your accounts.

-We’ve already mentioned the benefit of using online and mobile banking to monitor for fraudulent activity, but you can also set up automated text alerts for additional monitoring.
+We’ve already mentioned the benefit of using online and mobile banking to monitor for fraudulent activity, but you can also set up text alerts and debit card controls for additional security.
 For example, receive a text message when your account balance falls below a certain level, or a payment is higher than a specified amount.
+Or have the ability to turn your debit card off and on if it is lost or stolen.
 Also, by logging in and checking transactions daily, you can quickly notice if a transaction looks out-of-place and take immediate steps to correct it if necessary

 It improves organization.